SergeTheEngi/tools/README.md

 ## alias

 - `compare-dir` - Recursively compares contents of two directories.
 Made to be loaded via bashrc or analogue.
-- `start-vnc` - Starts vncserver with parameters I like to use and ability to add some more or specify port.
+- `start-vnc` - Starts vncserver with parameters I like to use.
+It also allows to insert more parameters and specify port.